gy21ajo/Agent_Model_1/README.md

 # # Issues
 1) Wolf frame work is not yet complete.
 When a wolf would eat an agents, within the defined neigbourhood distance, eat agent is printed
-2) End of model is printed
+2) End of model is printed multiple times.

+# # Future Development
+1)